Honors & Awards

 The Itasca Park District was awarded the National Gold Medal Award in 2003, 2009 and again in 2017, named top park district in the population category of 30,000 and below.
 This prestigious award may only be won once every 5 years.

 OSLAD GrantIn January 2015, a $363,500 Grant was awarded to IPD for renovation of the Ray Franzen Bird Sanctuary on Rohlwing Road.
 The project includes a Dog Park, Interpretive Nature Trail, nature-based play area and shelter, boardwalk and more.
-This grant will cover 50% of the project cost.
+This grant will cover a portion of the project cost.
 This grant was suspended in 2015 and reinstated in 2016.
+Project was completed in 6/2018.

 Public Museum Capital Grant from the IDNR